INTI-CMNB/KiDiff/README.md

 Using this you can reduce the time wasted computing diffs for empty or useless layers.

+Note that lines starting with # are skipped.

 See also `--layers`

 ## --force_gs